-Fratello, Helsinki
+Fratello, Helsinki |

-When I did some initial online research a few months ago, I didn't come up with any London- or NYC-standard espresso bars, but luckily, I did manage to find a few interesting places.
+When I did some initial online research a few months ago, I didn't come up with any London- or NYC-standard espresso bars, but luckily, I did manage to find a few interesting specialty coffee shops.
 The first was Fratello, which turned out to be a five-minute walk from both my hotel and the conference venue — the University of Helsinki's city centre campus.
 Although its older sister, La Torrefazione, was only a few blocks away, it was Fratello to which we kept returning.

 They serve really good coffee in a modern, stylish café, with a few outdoor tables for those sunny summer afternoons.
 I had a double macchiato there almost every day, and the coffee was good.
-They get their beans from Kaffa Roasteryfull review here — and the macchiato was strong and rich, which was just what I needed to jolt my brain into gear.
+They get their beans from Kaffa Roastery — full review here — and the macchiato was strong and rich, which was just what I needed to jolt my brain into gear.

 I also wanted to try the siphon brew, and a colleague and I shared a Colombian coffee.
 Sadly, because we were sitting outside, we didn't get to see the magic happen.
 It was really tasty and flavoursome though, albeit a little too hot for a 28C day.
 You can tell it's a studenty area, because you get a discount for take-away, and the prices are pretty reasonable anyway.